-This summer Louisiana Museum of Modern Art, which showed the exhibition Philip Guston with his works on paper in 2007, is showing his late works with a presentation of 86 paintings and drawings.
+Summer 2014 Louisiana Museum of Modern Art, which also showed the exhibition Philip Guston with his works on paper in 2007, showed his late works with a presentation of 86 paintings and drawings.

 At the end of the 1940s and throughout the 1950s the American painter Philip Guston (1913-1980) was a highly respected member of the Abstract Expressionist circle of painters in New York.
 But in his late work – from around 1968 until his death in 1980 – he changed his mode of expression dramatically and entirely abandoned abstraction for a strikingly figurative, almost comic-strip-like visual idiom.
 Guston thus also became a standard-bearer for the revival of the figurative tradition in American art in the 1970s and 1980s.

-The exhibition has been organized by Schirn Kunsthalle, Frankfurt in collaboration with Louisiana Museum of Modern Art and Deichtorhallen Hamburg / Sammlung Falckenberg.
+The exhibition was organized by Schirn Kunsthalle, Frankfurt in collaboration with Louisiana Museum of Modern Art and Deichtorhallen Hamburg / Sammlung Falckenberg.

 C.L.
-Davids Fond og Samling has supported the exhibition.
+Davids Fond og Samling supported the exhibition.

 About Philip Guston

 Philip Guston, whose Jewish family fled Odessa for Canada at the beginning of the twentieth century, is an existential artist.
 Everywhere in his visual world there is a vibrant sensitivity – even though the pictures may appear both abstract and ironic.

 In the 1950s the self-taught Guston gained a marginal foothold in the New York art scene and won recognition as an Abstract Expressionist alongside painters like Jackson Pollock, Willem de Kooning and Mark Rothko.